GoogleCloudPlatform/solutions-workshops/grpc-xds/docs/gke.md

 [Cloud NAT](https://cloud.google.com/nat/docs/) enables internet access from GKE cluster nodes and pods, even if the nodes do not have public IP addresses.

+Internet access is not required to deploy the sample gRPC applications.
+However, it is required to deploy the troubleshooting Pods.

 1. Define the
     [Compute Engine region(s)](https://cloud.google.com/compute/docs/regions-zones)
     where you will create GKE clusters: